 The criteria for hospitals applying for the distinction includes confirmation that their rate of non-medically indicated deliveries of less than 39 weeks gestational age was below 5 percent for at least the past 6 months prior to application, and that they have policies in place to prevent such deliveries.

 “When hospitals subscribe to our quality standards and start measuring and tracking the rate of these deliveries, we’re able to document perinatal outcomes and the progress toward that target rate,” said Harris. ”The recent positive response points to great progress on the horizon for the health of the community.”

 This statewide accomplishment is the result of the collaboration between the March of Dimes, ACOG District XII (Florida), the Florida Perinatal Quality Collaborative (FPQC), the Florida Hospital Association, and the Florida Department of Health, who joined together in 2010 to improve birth outcomes and the health of moms and babies.

 “Reducing unnecessary early deliveries should be a top priority for birthing hospitals,” continued Dr. Harris.
 “With every baby that is born full term we accomplish our collective mission for healthier moms and babies in Florida.”

 For a list of hospitals that qualified for the special recognition banner and of those that have pledged to eliminate non-medically indicated deliveries before 39 weeks, visit www.marchofdimes.org/florida or www.acog12.org.

 For more than 75 years, moms and babies have benefited from March of Dimes research, education, vaccines, and breakthroughs.
 Find out how you can help raise funds to prevent premature birth and birth defects by walking in March for Babies at marchforbabies.org.
-Find us on Facebook and follow us on Twitter.
+Follow us on Facebook, Instagram, and Twitter.

 Rochelle Darman, State Director of Marketing and Communications, 754-300-2610.